amd/aocl-crypto/Combine_build.md

 ## Build Instruction for Windows Platform

-### Following software should be installed prior to build AOCL-CRYPTO
+### Following software should be installed prior to build AOCL Cryptography

 - MS Visual Studio (2019 or greater)
 - Clang 15.0 or above